Publius Vatinius

-Publius Vatinius (also spelled Vatienus) was a Roman politician during the last decades of the Republic.
+Publius Vatinius was a Roman politician during the last decades of the Republic.
 He served as a Caesarian-allied plebeian tribune in the year 59 – he was the tribune that proposed the law giving Caesar his Gallic command – and later fought on that side of the civil war.
 Caesar made him consul in 47 BC; he later fought in Illyricum for the Caesarians and celebrated a triumph for his victories there in 42 BC.

 Biography

 Many details about Vatinius' life emerge from Cicero's claims, which "must be taken with a grain of salt and understood as a piece of rhetorical invective, in which an orator would do anything to discredit his opponent, including the use of half-truths and exaggerations".

 Early political life

 Vatinius did not appear to have had consular ancestors, making him a novus homo.
 His first recorded position was a quaestorship in 63 BC, the same year Marcus Tullius Cicero was consul.
 He was elected last to the quaestorship.
 Cicero claims he was allotted the provincia aquaria, which may have dealt with the city's water supply or otherwise, and less likely, handled matters in Ostia.
 However, the specifics of his quaestorian assignment are unclear, he may have only been assigned to Puteoli.

 Cicero sent him that year to Puteoli to prevent the gold and silver from being carried away from the city.
 His extortions, however, were so oppressive that the inhabitants were obliged to complain of his conduct; Pina Polo and Díaz Fernández, in The Quaestorship in the Roman Republic, however, doubt the Ciceronean story, saying "the text implies Vatinius carried out his mission with extraordinary zeal and that his diligence led some merchants to complain".

 He served the next year, 62 BC, as a lieutenant under Gaius Cosconius, who was then proconsul in Hispania Ulterior.